Atalia

-Atalia (עתליה) is a 1984 Israeli drama directed by Akiva Tevet.
+Atalia (עתליה) is a 1984 Israeli drama film directed by Akiva Tevet.
 It was adapted from a story by Yitzhak Ben Ner and mostly shot on location at Kibbutz Yakum.

 Plot

 Atalia (Michal Bat-Adam) is a 40-year-old widow who lost her husband in the Six-Day War and lives on a kibbutz with her adolescent daughter (Gail Ben-Ner).
-Lonely and feeling outcast, she enters into a forbidden affair with her daughter's classmate, Matti (Yiptach Katzur), an idealistic 19-year-old who had been rejected by the army.
+Lonely and feeling outcast, she enters into a forbidden affair with her daughter's classmate, Matti Yiftach Katzur, an idealistic 19-year-old who had been rejected by the army.
 Atalia is independent-minded and non-conformist, so when her affair becomes known, the kibbutz leaders have the excuse they need to ostracize her.
 The slow degeneration of the once-idealistic kibbutz into a puritanical society, the strait-jacket of its conservative view of masculinity, and the conformity of her daughter all provide a backdrop to Atalia's problems.